Rahul-Encoded/AirBNB/README.md

 # AirBNB
-AirBNB Home page in HTML and CSS
+Recreation of AirBNB Home page in HTML and CSS